quicwg/base-drafts/draft-ietf-quic-transport.md

 be routed back to the endpoint and identified by the endpoint upon receipt.

-In order to ensure privacy a connection ID SHOULD not be contain any information that makes it possible to correlate it to any other connectoin ID on the same connection.
+In order to ensure privacy a connection ID SHOULD not be contain any information that makes it possible to correlate it to any other connection ID on the same connection.

 A zero-length connection ID MAY be used when the connection ID is not needed for